Allergies in Horses on the Rise

 It seems that new allergies are popping up every day.
-Human allergies are quite common and we are learning more and more about allergies in animals as well.
+Human allergies are quite common and we are learning more and more about allergies in horses and other animals as well.

 The Netflix documentary Rotten highlights the precipitous rise in food allergy cases in the US.
 According to the CDC, food allergy prevalence among children has increased 50% from 1997 to 2011.